Northeast Florida Community Action Agency assistance programs.

 Additional utility and cooling bill assistance may be offered by the Low Income Home Energy Assistance Program, or LIHEAP.
 This can help households in Jacksonville, Clay and Duval County (as well as other regions) that have the lowest incomes.
 The main reason that LIHEAP was created by the federal government was to help disabled, elderly and low-income households with young children.
 Grants can be issued to pay their utility bills in an effort to help them avoid health and safety issues caused by insufficient energy resources or even the lack of heating and cooling.

 The federally funded Emergency Food Assistance Program (TEFAP) is administered by the Northeast Florida Community Action Agency and relies on funding from the U.S. Department of Agriculture.
 Assistance is for families and individuals from the region and it may offer them food commodities.
 This will help people live healthy and productive lifestyles in times of crisis.
-TEFAP may offer free canned vegetables, fruit, juices, fish and meat products, and other food items.
+TEFAP may offer free canned vegetables, fruit, juices, fish and meat products, and other items.
+The Northeast Community Action Agency can also refer families to additional food assistance programs from the government.

 Basic needs can be met by the Community Action Agency.
 The non-profit also provides eligible citizens in Jacksonville Florida and other regions with the necessary support they need to achieve a healthy lifestyle.
 Basic needs can include: